th3sh3ph3rd/microcontroller/app1/app1/Application/libsdcard/readme.txt

 This driver accesses SDCards in SPI mode.

 Notes for application 1 (changes):
+- sdcardAvailable() got depreacated, sdcardInit() will now return E_NOCARD if it could not reset any card - as a heurisic to detect if a card is inserted.
+This has the advanage that it works with both, revision 1.10 and revision 1.21 boards

 - The spi driver interface was extended to control the spi prescaler.

 - The error_t definition was extended with E_UNKNOWN_CARD.